mpv-odoo/odoo-tools/README.md

 ## Odoo Conf (odoo-conf.sh)
 This script will create a odoo.conf file in your current directory based off of the odoo-sample.conf file in the root of the `ODOO_SRC` directory.
 It will also add your current directory to odoo's addons path.
-You can make any changes you wish to the odoo-sample.conf template
+You can make any changes you wish to the odoo-sample.conf template.
+I would recommend populating `admin_passwd` and `db_password`
 ### Example
 ```console
 odoo@odoo: $ odoo-conf